Sushmitha-Katti/EPAI-Session17B/README.md

 50. write a python function to Count Set Bits in a Number
 51. write a python program to Flatten a List without using Recursion

-52. write a function to print pyramid pattern
+52. write a python function to print pyramid pattern
-53. write a function to count the occurrence of a given word in a given file
+53. write a python function to count the occurrence of a given word in a given file
-54. write a function to make permutations from a list with given length
+54. write a python function to make permutations from a list with given length
-55. write a python program to print all possible permutations of size of the string in lexicographic sorted order.
+55. write a python program to get all possible permutations of size of the string in lexicographic sorted order.
-56. write a python program to print all possible combinations, up to size , of the string in lexicographic sorted order.
+56. write a python program to get all possible combinations, up to size , of the string in lexicographic sorted order.
-57. write a python program to print all possible size replacement combinations of the string in lexicographic sorted order.
+57. write a python function to get all possible size replacement combinations of the string in lexicographic sorted order.
 58. write a python function for Caesar Cipher, with given shift value.
 59. write a python function for a string to swap the case of all letters.
-60. write a python program to get symmetric difference between two sets from user.
+60. write a python function to get symmetric difference between two sets from user.
-61. write a python program to check if given set is subset or not
+61. write a python function to check if given set is subset or not
-62. write a python program for basic HTML parser
+62. write a python function for basic HTML parser
-63. write a python program for Named Entity Recognizer using NLTK
+63. write a python function for Named Entity Recognizer using NLTK
 64. write a function to compress a given string.
 You are given a string .
 Suppose a character 'c' occurs consecutively X times in the string.
 Replace these consecutive occurrences of the character 'c' with  (X, c) in the string.
-65. write a function to count 'a's in repetition of a given string 'n' times.
+65. write a python function to count 'a's in repetition of a given string 'n' times.
-66. write a python program to find all the substrings of given string that contains 2 or more vowels.
+66. write a python function to find all the substrings of given string that contains 2 or more vowels.
 Also, these substrings must lie in between 2 consonants and should contain vowels only.
-67. write a python program that given five positive integers and find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
-Then print the respective minimum and maximum values as a single line of two space-separated long integers.
+67. write a python function that given five positive integers and find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
-68. write a python program to find and print the number of (i, j) pairs where i<j and ar[i]+ar[j] is divisible by k
+68. write a python function to find and print the number of (i, j) pairs where i<j and ar[i]+ar[j] is divisible by k
 69. write a python program with Class to calculate area of a circle and print the vale for a radius
-70. write a python program to Count and print the Number of Words in a Text File
+70. write a python function to Count and print the Number of Words in a Text File
-71. write a python program to Count the Number of Lines in a Text File
+71. write a python function to Count the Number of Lines in a Text File
 72. write a python function that Counts the Number of Blank Spaces in a Text File
-73. write a function to check for anagrams
+73. write a python function to check for anagrams
-74. write a Python Program to Remove and print the Duplicate Items from a List and return the modified data list
+74. write a python function to Remove and print the Duplicate Items from a List and return the modified data list
-75. write a function to get the most common word in text
+75. write a python function to get the most common word in text
-76. write a python program for bitwise multiplication
+76. write a python function for bitwise multiplication
-77. write a python program for bitwise division
+77. write a python function for bitwise division
-78. write a python program to check for set bit
+78. write a python function to check for set bit
-79. write a python program to get dot product of two lists of numbers
+79. write a python function to get dot product of two lists of numbers
-80. write a function to strip punctuations from a given string
+80. write a python function to strip punctuations from a given string
-81. write a Python function that returns biggest character in a string
+81. write a python function that returns biggest character in a string
-82. write a Python Program to Count the Number of Digits in a Number
+82. write a python function to Count the Number of Digits in a Number
-83. write a function to count number of vowels in a string
+83. write a python function to count number of vowels in a string
-84. write a function to check external IP address
+84. write a python function to check external IP address
-85. write a python program for some weird hypnosis text.
+85. write a python function for some weird hypnosis text.
-86. write a python program for dice roll asking user for input to continue and randomly give an output.
+86. write a python function for dice roll asking user for input to continue and randomly give an output.
 87. write a python program to Encrypt and Decrypt features within 'Secure' class with key generation, using cryptography module
-88. write a python program to generate SHA256 for data
+88. write a python function to generate SHA256 for data
-89. write a python program to check if SHA256 hashed value is valid for given data or not
+89. write a python function to check if SHA256 hashed value is valid for given data or not
-90. write a program to get HTML code for a given URL
+90. write a python function to get HTML code for a given URL
-91. write a program to get **Bitcoin** prices after every given *'interval'*
+91. write a python function to get **Bitcoin** prices after every given *'interval'*
-92. write a program to get stock prices for a company from 2015 to 2020-12
+92. write a python function to get stock prices for a company from 2015 to 2020-12
-93. write a python program to get 10 best Artists playing on Apple iTunes
+93. write a python function to get 10 best Artists playing on Apple iTunes
-94. write a python program to get prominent words from user test corpus using TFIDF vectorizer
+94. write a python function to get prominent words from user test corpus using TFIDF vectorizer
-95. write a python program to generate wordcloud on given text or file
+95. write a python function to generate wordcloud on given text or file
-96. write a python program to sort each item in a data structure on one of the keys
+96. write a python function to sort each item in a data structure on one of the keys
-97. write a python program with generator for an infinite sequence
+97. write a python function with generator for an infinite sequence
-98. write a python program to generate a **Unique identifier** *across space and time in this cosmos.*
+98. write a python function to generate a **Unique identifier** *across space and time in this cosmos.*
-99. write a python program to generate cryptographically strong pseudo-random data
+99. write a python function to generate cryptographically strong pseudo-random data
-100. write a python program to convert byte to UTF-8
+100. write a python function to convert byte to UTF-8